 Before You Go

 Even if your dog can swim, it’s still smart to get them a canine life jacket, which is a buoyant, padded vest much like the ones that we wear.
 A life jacket can be a true lifesaver in the event that your dog falls overboard and starts to panic or if you hit a strong current, and is recommended attire for any and all dogs that go out on the water.
 Make sure to get one that’s sized appropriately for your pup, and provide lots of positive reinforcement after you buckle it on so they know it’s no big deal.

 2. Pack Fresh Water and a Travel Bowl

 Have a steady supply of fresh, cool drinking water available for your dog, since being in the sun can be quite dehydrating and lake or ocean water isn’t safe for them to consume.
-How much you should bring depends on how long you’ll be out, but make sure you bring along a cooler to keep it cold and a travel bowl for easy drinking.
+That water can contain algae and parasites that are harmful to dogs.
+How much water you should bring depends on how long you’ll be out, but make sure you bring along a cooler to keep it cold and a travel bowl for easy drinking.

 3. Pack Treats, and Maybe a Meal

 If you’ll be on the water over mealtime, you’ll want to bring along some food in that aforementioned cooler as well, plus an extra travel bowl.
 (Hint: if you don’t want to buy collapsible travel bowls just for one day of boating, you could also use a shallow plastic food storage container.)
 And of course, don’t forget treats.

 Does your boat have a covered area where your dog can relax out of the sun?
 If not, find a plan B, such as a canopy or large umbrella that you can set up for them.
 As for sunscreen, it’s recommended that dogs have proper sun protection if they’re going to be on a boat, especially if they have light skin and/or fur.
 Use a dog-friendly sunscreen only, and be careful to keep it out of their eyes.